manheim/jenkinsfile-pipeline/README.md

 1. Fork this project.
 2. Make your changes and run the tests with `./gradlew test`.
-3. Validate your changes by pointing a terraform-pipeline project to your fork.
+3. Validate your changes by pointing a jenkinsfile-pipeline-library project to your fork.
 4. Update the CHANGELOG with your changes.
 Changes are queued under "Unreleased", until an official release is cut.
 5. Your PR will be reviewed and merged into a release branch.
 6. Release branches are periodically reviewed, then merged into master.
 An official release is then published, and the release branch is deleted.